nishantuniyal/nishantuniyal.github.io/content/about/index.md

 showcomments: false
 ---

-Nishant is a Data Scientist at Boeing Vancouver (BV).
-Before joining BV he worked at Clarius Mobile Health as a Research Scientist.
+Nishant is a Data Scientist at Boeing Vancouver.
+Before joining Boeing he worked at Clarius Mobile Health as a Research Scientist.

 He loves all things Python, Data Science, Machine Learning, and Image Processing.